Article Overview: A Guide to the Hawaii National Parks

-After traveling to most of the national parks in America, there are no parks like the Hawaii national parks!
+After traveling to most of the national parks in America, there are no parks in the world quite like Hawaii’s national parks!
 Make no mistake, Hawaii’s national parks are some of the most beautiful in the world but can be pricey to visit.

 In fact, we (my brother and I) recently ranked all of America’s 63 national parks including Hawaii’s National Parks in case you’re curious where they rank amongst the other US National Parks.

-In the post below, I provide detailed information about all two of Hawaii’s national parks – Hawai’i Volcanoes National Park & Haleakala National Park.
+In the post below, I’ll provide detailed information about all two of Hawaii’s national parks – Hawai’i Volcanoes National Park & Haleakala National Park.

 You’ll also find helpful hiking tips and additional information like the best time to visit, where to stay, things to see and more.